aurelius-in/RainRef/README.md

 RainRef uses **small, purpose‑built agents**, each boxed by policies (OPA/RainBeacon), with human‑in‑the‑loop for critical steps.
 You can also run in **rules‑only (no‑agent)** mode.

 1. **Intake Router**
-   *Job:* normalize Zendesk/Intercom/email/GitHub/Slack into a `BridgeEvent`.
+   *Job:* normalize Zendesk/Intercom/email/GitHub/Slack into a `RefEvent`.
    *Tools:* channel adapters; PII scrubber.
    *Output:* clean ticket text + metadata.